XinY-Z/chg_traj_couple/README.md

-# chg_traj_couple
+# Change Trajectories of Couples Therapy
-This project explores the linear and nonlinear trajectories of couples counseling
+This project explores the linear and nonlinear trajectories in couples therapy